Self-Publishing Is Booming—Here Are 30 Authors Who Made It Work Their Way

 Olivie Blake

 Olivie Blake first self-published The Atlas Six, a dark academia fantasy that quickly gained traction through grassroots momentum on BookTok and other online communities.
-What began as an indie release soon turned into a viral sensation, with readers championing the book across social platforms and driving it up Amazon charts.
+What began as an indie release soon turned into a viral sensation, with readers championing the book across social media platforms and propelling it to the top of Amazon charts.
 Its explosive popularity caught the attention of Tor Books, which acquired the rights and re-released the novel to even greater acclaim, cementing Blake as a breakout star.
 Her journey illustrates how self-publishing can serve as a launchpad to mainstream success, fueled by community-driven discovery and reader enthusiasm.
 Blake’s story also highlights the modern reality of publishing: authors who take risks on their own work, build an audience independently, and prove demand can attract traditional publishers on their own terms.

 Rebecca Yarros

-Rebecca Yarros, author of the Empyrean series—including the viral hit Fourth Wing—has quickly become one of the most talked-about voices in fantasy romance.
+Rebecca Yarros, author of the Empyrean series, including the viral hit Fourth Wing, has quickly become one of the most talked-about voices in fantasy romance.
 Initially building her career in romance publishing, Yarros saw Fourth Wing explode on TikTok and other social platforms, transforming her into a household name among readers almost overnight.
 The novel’s blend of high-stakes fantasy and emotionally charged romance catapulted it onto bestseller lists worldwide, while its sequel, Iron Flame, broke records with massive first-week sales.
 Yarros’s rise underscores how direct reader enthusiasm and digital word-of-mouth can rival traditional marketing campaigns, turning a single book into a full-blown phenomenon.
-Her success story demonstrates the shifting dynamics of modern publishing, where genre-crossing narratives and engaged online communities can propel an author to global recognition.
+Her success story exemplifies the evolving landscape of modern publishing, where genre-crossing narratives and engaged online communities can propel an author to global recognition.

 Robert Kiyosaki